Myeloperoxidase TechNotes

 Reagents for assay development

-At HyTest, we provide several monoclonal antibodies that can be used for the development of quantitative immunoassays enabling the detection of human MPO.
+At Hytest, we provide several monoclonal antibodies that can be used for the development of quantitative immunoassays enabling the detection of human MPO.
 We also provide purified native MPO and MPO depleted human serum.

 See products: